Marsha Linehan: Dialectical Behavioral Therapy

 What is DBT?

-Dialectical behavior therapy a type of cognitive behavioral therapy (CBT) that is primarily used to treat various personality and mood disorders but can also treat those experiencing destructive behavioral patterns.
+Dialectical behavior therapy is a type of cognitive behavioral therapy (CBT) that is primarily used to treat various personality and mood disorders but can also treat those experiencing destructive behavioral patterns.
 The DBT workbook involves four modules, which include worksheets and skill suggestions, including the following:

 • Mindfulness